mkdadche/Test/README.md

   ```

 ## Testing
-*This function is added , assuming that we will have a unittest for each tool in the near future*
+*This section is added , assuming that we will have a unittest for each tool in the near future*

 Write unit tests to validate the functionality of your code.
 We recommend using the `unittest` or `pytest` frameworks for testing.
 Every code change should be accompanied by corresponding test cases.